 Everything had gone amazingly well in Russia and we were genuinely sad to leave.
-This particular border is super heavily guarded (long historic reasons for the Estonians to be skeptical about their neighbour) and you really feel like everyone is watching you all the time.
+This particular border is super heavily guarded (long historic reasons for the Estonians to be skeptical about their neighbours) and you really feel like everyone is watching you all the time.

 Marco’s British passport took, again, a while to be cleared so a queue formed behind him.
 When the guard returned his documents and told him to go the barrier got stuck and wouldn’t open.
 People behind him started getting a bit nervous and told him to push open the gate and just go.